umemak/sdk-dart/doc/2/getting-started/flutter/index.md

 ### Receive new messages in realtime

 And finally the method to subscribe to our collection.
-It will call the Kuzzle's realtime controller to allow us to receive [real-time notifications](/core/2/api/essentials/notifications) on message creations, then add it to our list of previously fetched `messages` to render it in our list by updating the state.
+It will call the Kuzzle's realtime controller to allow us to receive [real-time notifications](/core/2/api/essentials/notifications) on message creations.
+New messages received that way will then be added to our list of previously fetched `messages`, and rendered in our list, by updating the state.

 <<< ./snippets/chat.dart.snippet:4[dart]

 ### Call previous written methods

-Then we are going to call all of hose methods in the `initState` method of the State of our `StatefulWidget`:
+Then we are going to call all of those methods in the `initState` method of the State of our `StatefulWidget`:

 <<< ./snippets/chat.dart.snippet:5[dart]